-There was no change to the Articles of Association during the period from the Listing Date to 31 December 2019.
-At the 2019 fourth extraordinary general meeting of the Company, the Shareholders approved the proposed amendments to the Articles of Association in relation to the requirements on the notice period of general meetings and convening procedures.
-The proposed amendments have become effective from 10 March 2020 upon approval by the CBIRC.
+There was no change to the Articles of Association during the year 2021.
 The latest version of the Articles of Association is available on the websites of the Company and the Stock Exchange.

 Independent auditor's report to the shareholders of Shanghai Dongzheng Automotive Finance Co., Ltd.